 Two – Phone a Friend

+Now, this isn’t about gossiping which was not a good solution in middle school or adulthood.
+Or slipping into complaint after complaint.
 I’m not saying you should gossip.
-That certainly wasn’t a good solution in grade school and it isn’t a good solution in adulthood.
 But talking it over with someone who loves you will soothe your heart.
 And a really good friend (or coach) will be honest with you and tell you if you’re over-reacting or being sensitive.

 Three – It’s Not About You so Change Your Shoes

 In the novel To Kill a Mockingbird, Atticus Finch says, “You never really understand a person until you consider things from his point of view–until you climb into his skin and walk around in it.”
-Take Atticus’s advice, step out of your own shoes and step into the shoes the Mean Person is wearing.
-Maybe your brother-in-law is envious of the sibling bond you share with his wife, because he doesn’t have that and admires its beauty.
+Take Atticus’s advice, step out of your own shoes and step into the shoes the Mean Girl is wearing.
+Maybe your sister-in-law is envious of the sibling bond you share with your sisters, because he doesn’t have that and admires its beauty.
 Or maybe, just maybe, the gal in the office who constantly sticks it to you is actually insecure about her own performance and hopes that by making you look bad, she’ll look better.
 Maybe their meanness has nothing to do with you at all.

 Insecurities and fears make many people do less-than-nice things.
 You simply trigger a negative response because of their past interactions with other people.
 If you step back and apply compassion and empathy to the situation, you can re-frame this person in your mind.
 Of course, it may be a direct dig on you too—but that, too, may not be due to anything you did.
 It may be something having to do with that person, her insecurities, pet peeves, or jealousies.
 It’s a hard one to accept, of course, but the problem is likely not you.